-Whether regulators should elect to promote constrained organizational forms-or, for that matter, any particular type of organizational form-in certification markets ultimately depends on our confidence in the ability of users and certifiers to converge on organizational forms that are consistent with the social interest in supplying an efficient information flow to the associated transactions market.
-This depends on the level of confidence in the market's ability to "learn" the most efficient organizational form relative to regulators' ability to achieve that same objective, in each case in response to changes in technological and economic circumstances.
+Whether or not regulators should elect to promote constrained organizational forms or, for that matter, any particular type of organizational form-in certification markets ultimately depends on our confidence in the ability of users and certifiers to converge on organizational forms that are consistent with the social interest in supplying an efficient information flow to the associated transactions market.
+Most precisely: this depends on the level of confidence in the market's ability to "learn" the most efficient organizational form relative to regulators' ability to achieve that same objective, in each case in response to changes in technological and economic circumstances.
 It might be assumed that the market will always have an advantage over regulators-constrained by limited information and vulnerable to industry capture-in selecting efficient organizational forms.
-However, there is an important circumstance that provides an exception to that rule.
+But there is an important circumstance that supplies an exception to that rule.
 Assume a certification market that operates under a collectively efficient organizational convention-that is, a norm but not a law-against operating as a corporation.
 Given that convention, it may be privately efficient for a single firm to convert to a corporation in order to attract outside capital at the lowest cost, offer the most attractive compensation packages to the highest-value talent, and thereby secure market share from its rivals.
 By anticipation, all of the firm's rivals will be compelled to adopt the corporate form-even if it would be collectively inefficient to do so because that organizational change will increase opportunism costs without any commensurate increase in productivity gains.
 That scenario presents a strong case for mandating the use of constrained organizational forms in order to preclude the involuntary unraveling of a collectively beneficial organizational convention.
-That rationale might account for the fact that professional associations in the legal and accounting fields have historically prohibited their members from practicing in any form other than a general partnership (although, as noted previously, limited liability partnerships are now generally permitted).
+That rationale might account for the fact that professional associations in the legal and accounting fields have historically prohibited their members from practicing in any form other than a general partnership and, as is currently the case in most jurisdictions (which now allow limited liability partnerships), continue to prohibit members from practicing as a corporation.